-- Planning is not fully developed to consistently reflect the individual needs of all children attending the nursery. - There are few multicultural resources, particularly in the role play area, that reflect a range of cultures and backgrounds to promote children's understanding of the world further. - Self-evaluation has yet to be used to fully monitor all areas of the provision to accurately identify potential for improvement.
+- Planning is not fully developed to consistently reflect the individual needs of all children attending the nursery. - Daily routines do not always support opportunities for children to lead their own play. - Self-evaluation is not sufficiently robust to fully identify and prioritise areas for improvement.